Thomas-EDET/BugBountyWeb3/README.md

 - 🛠️ Tools, platforms, and resources I use
 - 📚 Lessons learned from bug bounty programs
 - 📝 Write-ups, findings, and personal notes

-## Why This Repo?

-I'm going **all in** on Web3 and security.
-This repo will document everything I learn, build, break, and fix — in public.
-If you're interested in Web3 security, bug bounties, or smart contract auditing, this journey might be helpful to you too!

 ## Topics I'll Cover
 - Smart contract vulnerabilities (Reentrancy, Access Control, Flash Loans, etc.)